British logistics in the Western Allied invasion of Germany: Background

-Field Marshal Sir Bernard Montgomery's 21st Army Group consisted of the General Harry Crerar's First Canadian Army and Lieutenant General Sir Miles Dempsey's British Second Army.
-While most of its units were British or Canadian, there were also contingents from Belgium, the Netherlands, Czechoslovakia and Poland, and the RAF Second Tactical Air Force operating in support also had Australian, French, New Zealand and Norwegian squadrons.
+The 21st Army Group was commanded by Field Marshal Sir Bernard Montgomery.
+It consisted of two armies: the First Canadian Army under General Harry Crerar and the British Second Army under Lieutenant-General Sir Miles Dempsey.
+Most of its units were British or Canadian, but there were contingents from other countries.
+In mid-March 1945, the 21st Army Group had 1,703 Dutch, 5,982 Czech, 6,696 Belgian, 14,915 Polish, 182,136 Canadian, 328,919 American and 744,361 British servicemen, for a total strength of 1,284,712 personnel.
+The RAF Second Tactical Air Force, operating in support, also had Australian, French, New Zealand and Norwegian squadrons.
 Although it contained personnel from many nations, the logistical support was British.
-The Canadian historian, Charles Stacey noted that:
+Charles Stacey, the Canadian official historian, noted that:

-The 21st Army Group's campaign in North West Europe had commenced with Operation Overlord, the Allied landings in Normandy on D-Day, 6 June 1944.
-German resistance was stubborn, and the British and Canadian advance much slower than planned until July, when the American Operation Cobra broke through the German defences.
+The 21st Army Group's campaign in North-West Europe had commenced with Operation Overlord, the Allied landings in Normandy on D-Day, 6 June 1944.
+German resistance was stubborn and the British and Canadian advance much slower than planned until July, when the American Operation Cobra broke through the German defences west of Saint-Lô.
 What followed was a far more rapid advance than anticipated.
-The British Second Army liberated Brussels on 3 September, and Antwerp was captured virtually intact on 4 September, but it could not be used as a port until the Germans were cleared from the Scheldt approaches, through which ships had to pass to reach the port.
-This required a major operation, and the Battle of the Scheldt was not concluded and the port opened for shipping until 26 November.
-Antwerp had sufficient capacity to support both the British and American forces, but its use was hampered by German V-weapon attacks.
+The British Second Army liberated Brussels on 3 September and Antwerp was captured virtually intact on 4 September but it could not be used as a port until the Germans were cleared from the Scheldt approaches, through which ships had to pass to reach the port.
+This required a major operation and the Battle of the Scheldt was not concluded and the port opened for shipping until 26 November.
+Once it was opened, Antwerp had sufficient port capacity to supply the British and American forces but its use was hampered by German V-weapon attacks.